These tasty pork sliders are made with shredded, seasoned pork on sweet rolls, and you can bake up a big batch to make everyone happy!

 - Preheat the oven to 400° F.

-- Lay out the bottoms of the slider rolls 3 rows by 4 rows in a 13 inch x 9 inch baking pan.
+- Lay out the bottoms of the slider rolls 3 rows by 4 rows in a 13x9-inch baking dish.

 - Sprinkle the shredded Pepper Jack cheese evenly over the sliders, and the put the tops of the rolls in place.

-- Use a pastry brush to brush the butter mixture over the sliders.
-Spread it evenly so that the butter coats the tops of every slider - sometimes the spices will settle towards the bottom so try to scoop these up with every basting.
+- Use a pastry brush to brush the melted butter mixture over the sliders.
+Spread it evenly so that the butter coats the tops of every slider.
+Sometimes the spices will settle towards the bottom so try to scoop these up with every basting.
 Use the entire butter mixture.

 Bake:

 - Wrap the pan in foil and place it in the oven.
-Bake the sliders for 20-30 minutes: remove them from the oven before the tops and spices on top get too browned.
+Bake the sliders for 20 to 30 minutes—remove them from the oven before the tops and spices on top get too browned.
 They should be hot all the way through and the cheese melted.

 - Use a spatula to remove and serve the sliders while they're hot.